esp8266/Arduino/hardware/esp8266com/esp8266/doc/reference.md

 ESP8266 has a single ADC channel available to users.
 It may be used either to read voltage at ADC pin, or to read module supply voltage (VCC).

 To read external voltage applied to ADC pin, use `analogRead(A0)`.
-Input voltage range is 0 — 1.0V, and the reference voltage is derived from VCC, which is assumed to be 3.3V.
+Input voltage range is 0 — 1.0V.

 To read VCC voltage, ADC pin must be kept unconnected.
 Additionally, the following line has to be added to the sketch: